Skip to main content

 An app can handle multiple intents that you declare in your app configuration file inside the app.intents property.
 You define an intent using an object where the key of the object is intentId.
 It consists of the following properties:

-• description — A short statement describing the action.
+• description: A short statement describing the action.
 It appears in the Open with... dialog.

-• properties — An object where you can define every payload property and its corresponding data type.
+• properties: An object where you can define every payload property and its corresponding data type.
 Every payload property is defined using the key of this object, and the corresponding data type is defined with an object with the following properties:

-• schema — A JSON Schema object describing the shape of the property
+• schema: A JSON Schema object describing the shape of the property.

 Note

-It is mandatory to have at least one required payload property.
+You need to have at least one required payload property.

 Here is an example of an app configuration with intent declarations: